 The following table lists the limitations of MicroEJ Architectures version 7.14.0 or higher, for both Evaluation and Production usage.
-Please consult the MicroEJ Architecture Release Notes for limitations changes on former versions.
+Please consult MicroEJ Architectures Changelog for limitations changes on former versions.

 Note: The term unlimited means there is no Architecture specific limitation.
 However, there may be limitations driven by device memory layout.
 Please refer to Platform specific documentation to get the memory mapping of MicroEJ Core Engine sections.